 The University of Texas at Austin

 “In any kind of decision-making, context counts.
-The simple reframing of a situation or question can produce a totally different answer from the same person.
-For example, people would rather buy a hamburger made of meat labeled 75% fat free than meat labeled 25% fat.
-In fact, when questioned, these people will tell you that the 75% fat-free burger tastes better than the 25% fat burger, even though the burgers are identical.
+The simple reframing of a situation or a question can produce a totally different answer from the same person.
+For example, people would rather buy a hamburger made of meat labeled seventy-five percent fat free than meat labeled twenty-five percent fat.
+In fact, when questioned, these people will tell you that the seventy-five percent fat-free burger tastes better than the twenty-five percent fat burger, even though the burgers are identical.

-We need to look beyond the obvious frame of reference in business – “will this be a profitable decision?” – and consider our actions from a broader perspective like “how will this look when it’s reported on the front page of the newspaper?”
+We need to look beyond the obvious frame of reference in business – “will this be a profitable decision?” – and consider our actions from a broader ethical perspective like, “how will this look when it is reported on the front page of the newspaper?”

-CFOs and accounting personnel at Enron, HealthSouth, and other scandal-ridden companies didn’t need a philosophy course to help them figure out that their manipulation of financial statements was unethical.
+CFOs and accounting personnel at Enron, HealthSouth, and other scandal-ridden companies did not need a philosophy course to help them figure out that their manipulation of financial statements was unethical.
 Their problem was that at the time of their actions, their frame of reference was loyalty to the company and to the company’s goal of maximizing stock price.
-Had those employees been able to think in terms of the bigger ethical picture – for example, the impact of their actions on other people’s pension funds – they might have acted differently.”
+Had those employees been able to think in terms of the bigger ethical picture – for example, the impact of their action on other people’s pension funds – they may have acted differently.”